jlidw/GSI/README.md

 # GSI
-The code and datasets are being organized and will be released in one week.
-(Written on 27th Jun 2023)
+The code and datasets are being organized and will be released in two days.